-These Mini Pecan Pies Will Be the Star of Your Thanksgiving Dessert Spread
+These Mini Pecan Pies Will Be the Star of Any Dessert Spread

 What with all the butter, sugar, and corn syrup, pecan pie isn’t really known as a health food, or even health-adjacent.
 In fact, a slice of traditional pecan pie easily tops 500 calories and 25 grams of fat — and that’s without a scoop of vanilla ice cream.